thiagodp/concordialang/docs/en/language.md

 - Keep any declared `UI Literals`;
 - Generate random values for `UI Literals` without value;
 - Keep any declared values or numbers;
-- Generate values for `UI Elements` according to their properties and the applicable test cases - see [reame-pt.md](../../README.md) for more information.
+- Generate values for `UI Elements` according to their properties and the applicable [test cases](test-cases.md).

 Example:
 ```gherkin